 6. Hershey's Chocolate Bar

 It is a classic and simple candy, and the best pairing is a classic, vintage port.
-The ripe lush red fruits, lifted ripe black berries and notes of chocolate and a little bit of sugar all balance out the creaminess of the chocolate bar.
+The ripe lush red fruits, lifted ripe blackberries and notes of chocolate and a little bit of sugar all balance out the creaminess of the chocolate bar.

-A sweet white wine like Moscato or a sweet Reisling will help the rainbow of fruit flavors in Skittles taste that much more pronounced.
+Sweet white wine like Moscato or a sweet Reisling will help the rainbow of fruit flavors in Skittles taste that much more pronounced.